2017 Course Development Grants

 - This course is the result of a Sunday Dinner Series and the syllabus was partially developed by Neci Whye and Ewoma Ogbaudu (both Columbia University undergraduate students), who also served as TAs.

 - Course Type: Service learning workshop offered in Spring 2018, Spring 2019, and Spring 2020.

 - Marginalization in Medicine conference and course webpage.

 - There is a significant correlation between race and health in the United States.
 People of color and those from underserved populations have higher mortality rates than their white counterparts.
 Differences in health outcomes have been attributed to biological factors as race has been naturalized.

-- We will explore the history of the idea of “race” in the context of changing biomedical knowledge formations.
-We will then focus on the impact that social determinants like poverty, structural violence, racism, and geography have on health.
-Ultimately, this course will address the social implications of race on health within the classroom and beyond.
+- The class explore the history of the idea of “race” in the context of changing biomedical knowledge formations.
+Ultimately, this course addressed the social implications of race on health within the classroom and beyond.

-- In addition to the seminar, students will be expected to volunteer at a community organization weekly.
-This volunteer work will open an avenue for students to go beyond the walls of their classrooms while learning from and positively impacting their community.
+- In addition to the seminar, students were expected to volunteer at a community organization weekly.
+This volunteer work opened an avenue for students to go beyond the walls of their classrooms while learning from and positively impacting their community.

 - This course explores the relation between music, sound, and ecologies.
 We will study the rise of new disciplinary formations such as zoomusicology, artistic interventions in acoustic ecology, and the anthropology of sound.

 - The course will also unpack the challenges of decolonial thought to assumptions about listening and sounds in humans and non-humans.